Banoffee Pie

 FAQs

-Yes, you can prepare the pie a day ahead.
-Just keep it covered in the fridge to maintain freshness.
+Yes, you can prepare the pie a day in advance.
+Just keep it refrigerated until ready to serve.

 How long does banoffee pie last?

-Banoffee pie can be stored in the refrigerator for up to 3 days, but it’s best eaten fresh.
+Banoffee pie can last in the refrigerator for up to 3 days, but it’s best enjoyed fresh.

 Conclusion